• Work with Us

 Remember, there’s just 22 feet from the net to the baseline.
 It’s not a whole lot of space.
 It’s imperative, therefore, that we let “out” balls go out.
 Fortunately, there are several “hints” that will help us identify those instances in which the ball will likely sail harmlessly beyond the baseline.

-So How Do I Know if the Ball is Gonna be “Out?”
+So How Do I Know if the Ball is Gonna Be “Out?”

 There are a number of factors/variables that will help you in determining if the hard-hit ball is likely going to sail harmlessly beyond the baseline or if it’s going to land short of the baseline.
 I get it.
 The ball is whizzing at you – sometimes at warp speed.
 It’s a split-second calculation.
 I never said it was easy.